 To help managers track the work that’s being assigned and completed without digging into the CAST Engineering Dashboard, the CAST Management Dashboard will now provide the number of action items outstanding and completed.
 Further, users will also be able to see the number of exclusions made.
 The data behind these new tiles will also be accessible via REST API.

 3. Engineering Dashboard Now Supports Exclusions

 The long-awaited functionality is here!
-You can now directly schedule violations for exclusion in the Engineering Dashboard.
+You can now directly schedule violations for exclusion in the CAST Engineering Dashboard.